JostinCabascango/film-api-mongodb/readme.md

 ## Testing the API

-You can test the API using the provided `.http` file in a tool like [REST Client for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) or [Postman](https://www.postman.com/).
+You can test the API using the provided `tests/test_main.http` file in a tool like [REST Client for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) or [Postman](https://www.postman.com/).